khoih-prog/AsyncWebServer_Teensy41/README.md

 ## Param Rewrite With Matching

-It is possible to rewrite the request url with parameter matchg.
+It is possible to rewrite the request url with parameter matching.
 Here is an example with one parameter:
-Rewrite for example "/radio/{frequence}" -> "/radio?f={frequence}"
+Rewrite for example "/radio/{frequency}" -> "/radio?f={frequency}"

 ```cpp
 class OneParamRewrite : public AsyncWebRewrite